KowserHassan/KH-DevOpsJourney/networking/projects/projectnginx.md

 <img width="568" alt="Screenshot 2024-09-16 at 20 50 09" src="https://github.com/user-attachments/assets/2b326c5a-aac6-4de8-9dfd-7a06e1ad9d0a">

+# Part 2: Manage DNS for the domain through AWS Route 53

+1. Go to your AWS Route 53 Console.
+2. Under DNS Management, click Hosted Zones.
+3. Click Create Hosted Zone, then input your domain name and select Public Hosted Zone.

-# Part 2:  Create an A record on Cloudflare
+# Part 3:  Create an A record on Cloudflare

 Register a domain with Cloudflare, follow these steps to point your domain to the EC2 instance: